Matt Derbyshire: International career

 Derbyshire was called up to the England Under-21 squad by new manager Stuart Pearce for a friendly against Spain on 6 February, but was forced to withdraw after he tore a thigh muscle playing for Blackburn three days before the match.

 However, Derbyshire was fit enough to be included in the under-21 squad to face Italy in the opening fixture of the new Wembley Stadium on 24 March; he scored England's third goal in a thrilling 3–3 draw.
 During the group stage of the 2007 European Under-21 Football Championship, he was the scorer of a controversial goal against the Serbian under-21 team.
 He did not kick the ball out when Serbian defender Slobodan Rajković was down injured and went on to score England's second goal of the game; in his defence, Derbyshire claimed he did not see the injured player.
 He took part in the epic semi-final shootout against hosts Netherlands, scoring his first but having his second penalty saved as England lost 13–12.
 On 27 March 2009, Derbyshire played the second half for England as they beat Norway 5–0, scoring two goals.

 Personal life

-Derbyshire's wife Melissa, née Norman, is from Ireland and they have three children.
+Derbyshire's wife Melissa, née Norman, is from Ireland and they have three children Braidin, Kendall and Killian.